KMoszczyc/Prison-Database/README.md

 # Prison-Database
+## About
- Prison Database Model with example SQL queries with MySQL
+Prison Database Model with example SQL queries with MySQL and python script to fill database with custom data.